 - Are there any extra fees I may need to pay, such as expert witness fees, blood sampling re-testing fee, travel/mileage, etc.?
 If so, what are the estimated amounts for these extra fees?

 - What forms of payment do you accept?

-- If you charge with a flat fee, can that fee be split into payments?
-Can the payments be extended past the length of my case?
+- If you charge a flat fee, can that fee be split into payments?
+In addition, can the payments be extended past the length of my case?

 - What are the best, worst, and most likely outcomes for my case?

 - Should we go to trial?

 Don’t make a final decision about which lawyer to hire at your initial meetings.
 Similarly, you should never feel pressured to hire a lawyer on the spot.
 This is a big decision.
 Take a little time to think it over at home and come to a final decision, but remember, there are real deadlines that must be worked on immediately!

 If you have narrowed your search down but still can’t decide, you can ask for names and contact information of a few former clients from each lawyer.
 Ask these former clients questions about their lawyer, such as their experience working with the lawyer, what they think the lawyer’s strengths/weaknesses are, and if they would hire the lawyer again.
 Be sure to check out their reviews on Google My Business and Social Media.